Bathina-Tejaswi/ICWARobotAPI/README.md

 ## Prerequisites
 Make sure you have the following installed:
-Visual Studio
+- Visual Studio or Visual studio code
-.NET SDK (Version 8.0 or higher) xUnit for testing (can be installed through the solution) Postman or any other API client (optional for testing endpoints manually)
+- .NET SDK (Version 8.0 or higher)
+- xUnit for testing (can be installed through the solution)
+- Postman or any other API client (optional for testing endpoints manually)

 ## How to Run